reduxjs/redux-toolkit/docs/api/createReducer.md

 # `createReducer()`

+A utility that simplifies creating Redux reducer functions, by defining them as lookup tables of functions to handle each action type.
+It also allows you to drastically simplify immutable update logic, by writing "mutative" code inside your reducers.

 Redux [reducers](https://redux.js.org/basics/reducers) are often implemented using a `switch` statement, with one `case` for every handled action type.

 ```js